-- · refusal to approve pending applications; - · withdrawal of an approval; - · imposition of a clinical hold; - · warning letters; - · product seizures or detention, or refusal to permit the import or export of products; - · restrictions on the marketing or manufacturing of the product; - · total or partial suspension of production or distribution or product recalls; or - · injunctions, fines, disgorgement, or civil or criminal penalties.
+- · refusal to approve pending applications; - · withdrawal of an approval; - · imposition of a clinical hold; - · warning letters; - · product seizures or detention, or refusal to permit the import or export of products; - · restrictions on the marketing or manufacturing of the product; - · total or partial suspension of production or distribution or product recalls; or - $\cdot$ $\;$ injunctions, fines, disgorgement, or civil or criminal penalties.

 The FDA strictly regulates the marketing, labeling, advertising and promotion of drug products that are placed on the market.
 Drugs may be promoted only for the approved indications and in accordance with the provisions of the approved label.
+However, companies may share truthful and not misleading information that is otherwise consistent with the product's FDA approved labeling.
 The FDA and other agencies actively enforce the laws and regulations prohibiting the promotion of off-label uses, and a company that is found to have improperly promoted off-label uses may be subject to significant liability.